robin-hartmann/bug-nimmsta-web-library-trigger-mode/README.md

 ### 🚀 Getting Started

-Follow these steps to reproduce the bug:
+Follow these steps to reproduce the bugs:

 1. With your computer
    1. Clone this project